-Not In Our Town National Leadership Gathering
+National Leadership Gathering

-The Not In Our Town National Leadership Gathering brings local leaders from around the country together for three amazing days of ideas, storytelling, multimedia, and action planning—all focused on building safe, inclusive communities for everyone.
+In June 2014, 200 local leaders from around the country came together in Billings, MT for three amazing days of storytelling, idea sharing, and action planning.
+Representing 46 cities and 21 states, their common goal was simple: Let’s build safe, inclusive communities for everyone.

 - Get your Not In Our Town T-shirt